Jaycode88/Kicassoo/README.md

 ## Bugs
 ### Open Issues
-#### Logo *
-All images provided for logo are not of good enough qaulity to pop on the site as they should.
-Alternative images needed.
-This applies to Meta Icon also!
-Result: I have enhanced one of the supplied Image which looks better atleast until an alternative is provided

 ### Solved bugs
 #### Font package
-When the user hovers over a button all text changes to clack except for the letter "N".
-I have diagnosed this to be a font package issue as when I load the buttons with a different font the problem does not exist.
-This issue can also be resolved keeping the "Montaga" Font but removing the transform to uppercase so the letters displayed are lowercase. resolution remover uppercase transform.
+I had an issue When the user hovered over a button, all the text changed to black except for the letter "N".
+I diagnosed this to be a font package issue as when I load the buttons with a different font the problem did not exist.
+The other option I found was to remove the text transform to uppercase class.
+I discussed with client which resolution they preffered and it was chosen to remove the uppercase transform.

+#### Logo
+I recieved an image to use as a logo but this was not of sufficient quality and did not look good on the preview site, I requested another image but this was poorly sized and pixelated.
+I managed to get a much clearer image using image manipulation and AI software.

-## Further points to discuss before sign off
+## Needed in able to sign off

-### Contact form
-Needs completion to create send functionality either using formspree or to open client default mail application. should add a message sent meesage upon completion!
-Gcapture to prevent spam!

 ### About section *
 Image needed